Garylikai/Garylikai.github.io/_pages/research.md

 - A comprehensive introduction to data science in Python with a more emphasis on machine learning.
 4. *The Data Science Design Manual* by Steven S. Skiena, 2017, Springer
 - A very comprehensive and easy-to-read introduction to data science for beginners.
+5. *Python Machine Learning: Machine Learning and Deep Learning with Python, scikit-learn, and TensorFlow 2* by Sebastian Raschka and Vahid Mirjalili, 3rd Edition, 2019, Packt Publishing
+6. *Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow: Concepts, Tools, and Techniques to Build Intelligent Systems* by Aurélien Géron, 3rd Edition, 2022, O'Reilly
-5. *The Signal and the Noise: Why so many predictions fail but some don't* by Nate Silver, 2012, Penguin Press
+7. *The Signal and the Noise: Why so many predictions fail but some don't* by Nate Silver, 2012, Penguin Press